CedarsDSN/Galaxy_tutorial/docs/source/Tertiary analysis/Importing data/Importing example data for running Tertiary Analysis.rst

   11. Under GTF file - gene annotation, select your gene annotation file from your history
   12. Under "KEGG pathways to plot", select the KEGG pathway file from your history
   13. Under "header", select the header file from your history
+  14. Another important note is for the “goseq” tool and “Pathview” tool.
+Depending on the gene ID format in your GTF file, scroll down to the two goseq tools in the workflow, expand each, and check the format under “Select Gene ID format”.
+Use the button next to it to select your gene ID format from the dropdown list.
+Repeat this for the “Pathview” tool as well
-  14. Before you run the workflow, please review the changes you have to make to the DESeq2 tool `instructions <https://galaxy-tutorial.readthedocs.io/en/latest/Tertiary%20analysis/Analysis%20of%20differential%20gene%20expression/Identification%20of%20differentially%20expressed%20genes/>`_ in order to run it with your dataset
+  15. Before you run the workflow, please review the changes you have to make to the DESeq2 tool `instructions <https://galaxy-tutorial.readthedocs.io/en/latest/Tertiary%20analysis/Analysis%20of%20differential%20gene%20expression/Identification%20of%20differentially%20expressed%20genes/>`_ in order to run it with your dataset
-  15. Scroll to the top and select "Yes" to send the results to a new history in order to send your workflow results to a new history and rename it so it's intuitive to you
+  16. Scroll to the top and select "Yes" to send the results to a new history in order to send your workflow results to a new history and rename it so it's intuitive to you
-  16. Click on "Run Workflow"
+  17. Click on "Run Workflow"